Building a Custom Windows OS Template

-Following these steps carefully is key to a successful image.
-Proceed with caution.
+Follow these steps closely to build a working image—proceed with caution.

 Important: